-- including input data used to estimate the cash flow forecasts. - .
-We assessed the reasonableness of management's forecasts for certain key assumptions such as (a) annual revenue growth rates, (b) gross margins, (c) terminal growth rate, (d) operating expenses, (e) capital expenditures, and (f) working capital changes by comparing the forecasts to (1) the historical operating results (2) internal communications to management and the Board of Directors and (3) external sources of information. - We assessed the external valuer's competence, capabilities and objectivity including the scope of the engagement. - We assessed the appropriateness of the computation of Weighted Average Cost of Capital ("WACC") and terminal growth rate used in the determination of cash flow forecasts by engaging our internal valuation specialists. - We assessed the appropriateness of the disclosures in the financial statements.
+We evaluated the appropriateness of the assumptions and judgments used including input data used to estimate the cash flow forecasts.

+- We evaluated the reasonableness of management's forecasts for (a) annual revenue growth rates, (b) Gross margins, (c) Terminal growth rate, (d) operating expenses, (e) Capital expenditures, and (f) working capital changes by comparing the forecasts to (1) the historical operating results (2) internal communications to management and the Board of Directors. - We evaluated the external valuer's competence, capabilities and objectivity including the scope of the engagement. - We verified the appropriateness of the computation of Weighted Average Cost of Capital ("WACC") and terminal growth rate used in the determination of cash flow forecasts. - We have assessed the appropriateness of the disclosures in the financial statements.